strategineer/personal-website/README.md

     - probably just a fix on the css
 - Figure out how to do markdown reference
 - Add more greetings
+- Remove star rating from cocktails, they're not useful for other people
+    - Turn it into hidden field used for sorting and for myself